divaprotocol/oracles/README.md

     "type": "function"
 }
 ```
-Once a value has been submitted, `statusFinalReferenceValue` switches to `1` = Submitted if the dispute mechanism is activated or `3` = Confirmed if it is deactivated.
+Once a value has been submitted, `statusFinalReferenceValue` switches to `1` = Submitted or `3` = Confirmed depending on whether the [dispute mechanism](#optional-dispute-mechanism) is activated or not.
 No second value can be submitted unless the status changes to `2` = Challenged which is only possible when the dispute mechanism is activated.
 Once the value reaches Confirmed stage, the value is considered final and no changes can be made anymore.

+### Challenges
+IMPORTANT: Note that

 ### Challengeable
 A data provider can indicate at the time of submission whether the submitted value can be challenged or not.
-Ideally, data providers wrap the `setFinalReferenceValue` function into a separate smart contract and hard-code the `_allowChallenge` value so that pool creators already know at the time of pool creation whether a submitted value can be disputed or not.
+Ideally, data providers wrap the `setFinalReferenceValue` function into a separate smart contract and hard-code the `_allowChallenge` value so that pool creators already know at the time of pool creation whether a submitted value can be challenged or not.

+Further, note that a value submitted during a challenge by a position token holder is not stored in the smart contract but emitted as part of the `StatusChanged` event (which is indexed in the subgraph).

 ## Settlement fees
 Data providers are rewarded with a settlement fee of 0.05% of the total collateral that is deposited into the pool over time (fee parameter is updateable by DIVA governance).
-The fee is retained within the DIVA smart contract when users withdraw collateral and can be claimed and transferred by the corresponding data provider at any point in time.
+The fee is retained within the DIVA smart contract when users withdraw collateral from the pool and can be claimed and transferred by the corresponding data provider at any point in time.

-It is important to highlight that users pay the settlement fee also during early removal of liquidity.
-In an extreme scenario all liquidity is removed from the pool prior to expiration.
-TODOOOOO

 ### Get fee claim
 The claimable fee amount for a given `_collateralToken` and `_recipient` can be obtained by calling the following function: